Tesla patent envisions lasers that act like windshield wipers to clean debris off cars

 Tesla has thought up a new way to use lasers -- as windshield wipers.
-The US Patent and Trademark Office on Tuesday granted Tesla a patent on an idea to use laser beams to clean debris off a windshield, and potentially other glass parts of a vehicle.
+The US Patent and Trademark Office on Tuesday granted Tesla a patent on a way of using laser beams to clean debris off a windshield, and potentially other glass parts of a vehicle.

 Tesla filed a patent application for the laser-based technology back in 2018, which was previously reported by Electrek.

 But just because the electric car company has a patent doesn't mean you'll see lasers on the next Tesla car.
-It's possible but unlikely to be in production anytime soon.
-Last month, Tesla filed a patent application for its glass-forming method for the Cybertruck.
+It's possible, but unlikely to be in production anytime soon.
+Last month, Tesla filed a patent application for a new glass-forming method for the Cybertruck.